Special Event FAQs

 - if amplification equipment is used, noise levels should not exceed 105 decibels, measured from 100 feet (30m) from in front of the stage or location of the speaker system.
 A balanced range of sound to minimize base tones is required.
 Speaker systems are to be positioned in a manner that tilts them downward into the crowd attending the event versus projecting over the crowd and into park property.
 The onus is on the event organizer to self-monitor the sound level.

-- your event program should be scheduled to allow for times when there is no amplified sound.
+- the event program should be scheduled to allow for times when there is no amplified sound (minimum 15 minute breaks).
+Event organizers are to submit information to the City of Saskatoon Special Events office (firstname.lastname@example.org) indicating how times with no amplified sound will be implemented in the event and how long these non-amplified periods will be.
 This will assist in alleviating complaints about incessant repetitive noise.

-Events that occur outside the Noise Bylaw hours are required to request an extension of the Noise Bylaw from City Council.
-Make your request at least six weeks prior to your event.
-Noise Bylaw hours are:
+Outdoor public events on private property that occur outside the Noise Bylaw hours are required to submit their request by completing the Noise Bylaw Extension Web Form.
+Make your request at least 60 days prior to your event.

 Are there special safety regulations that apply to special events?

 As with any event, safety of participants should be paramount to an organizer.
 The City has a number of guidelines outlined in the Recreational Facilities & Park Usage Bylaw 7767 that help to ensure safety.
 An Emergency Operations Plan will be required for all Level 3 events and may be requested for Level 2 and Level 1 events.

 Can amenities be rented for events?

 Can I have my wedding in a park?

 Can I use the traffic bridge for an event?